Signal has young people at heart. The Signal Curators program is an opportunity for young people to tell the story of Signal through art.

-Workshops take place all year round throughout Melbourne’s laneways.
-Workshops explore paste-ups, free hand techniques, stencil, installation and murals led by Melbourne’s leading street artists.
+Workshops take place in Union Lane and explore paste-ups, free hand techniques, stencil, installation and murals led by Melbourne’s leading artists from the Blender Studios.

 For more information, including details on how to potentially become involved as an artist, please visit Signal Street Art Mentoring.

 Signal is wired for sound.
 The Signal Sound walk leading from Flinders Street Station to the Signal building showcases sound installations and experiences created entirely by young people.
 Installations can be heard all year round.